heartListeners/heartListener/README.md

-Last updated: June 1, 2023
+Last updated: April 22, 2024

 Introduction

-Welcome to HeartListener Platform (hereinafter referred to as "HeartListener").
-HeartListener is provided and controlled by a developer(Valy).
-We respect and protect the personal information and privacy of all HeartListener users in accordance with the applicable privacy laws worldwide.
+Welcome to SleepZ Platform (hereinafter referred to as "SleepZ").
+SleepZ is provided and controlled by a developer(Valy).
+We respect and protect the personal information and privacy of all SleepZ users in accordance with the applicable privacy laws worldwide.

 To provide you with more accurate and personalized services as well as a more secure Internet environment, we have defined our principles for the collection/use/provision of your personal